metaplex-foundation/developer-hub/src/pages/core/tm-differences.md

 ## Difference Overview

 - **Unprecedented Cost Efficiency**: Metaplex Core offers the lowest minting costs compared to available alternatives.
-For instance, an NFT that would cost .0077 SOL with Token Extensions can be minted with Core for .0037 SOL.
+For instance, an NFT that would cost .022 SOL with Token Metadata can be minted with Core for .0037 SOL.
 - **Improved Developer Experience**: While most digital assets inherit the data needed to maintain an entire fungible token program, Core is optimized for NFTs, allowing all key data to be stored in a single Solana account.
 This dramatically reduces complexity for developers, while also helping improve network performance for Solana more broadly.
 - **Enhanced Collection Management**: With first-class support for collections, developers and creators can easily manage collection-level configurations such as royalties and plugins, which can be uniquely overridden for individual NFTs.
 This can be done in a single transaction, reducing collection management costs and Solana transaction fees.
 - **Advanced Plugin Support**: From built-in staking to asset-based point systems, the plugin architecture of Metaplex Core opens up a vast landscape of utility and customization.
 Plugins allow developers to to hook into any asset life cycle event like create, transfer and burn to add custom behaviors